-3. Once you have selected a highway name you can then select an exit.
-Press \downarrow to switch to the Exit List, then press \downarrow or \uparrow until you highlight the exit, then press ENT.
+3. Once you have selected a highway name you then can select an exit.
+Press \downarrow to switch to the Exit List.
+Press \downarrow or \uparrow until you highlight the exit, then press ENT.

 Find Exit menu, with an exit selected in the Exit List.